Student-FastDev/Pimeyes-Scraper/README.md

 ### Functionality

 Pimeyes-Scraper automates tasks on the Pimeyes website using Selenium.
-The script's key feature is its ability to manage and utilize proxies for anonymous web scraping and circumventing network limitations.
+The script's key feature is its ability to easily grab the results from Pimeyes website.

 ### Safety and Privacy